-- 4. Demonstrate ability and interest in working with complex experimental setups and data analysis; for example involving mechanical, optical, electronic and computer control elements. - 5.
+- 3. Be able to demonstrate competence and success in previous academic work.
+Evidence will be sought of a deep understanding of the applicant's previous fields of study or research as indicators that such attributes can be brought to bear on the present project. - 4.
+Demonstrate ability and interest in working with complex experimental setups and data analysis; for example involving mechanical, optical, electronic and computer control elements. - 5.
 Communicate well in English in writing and in oral and visual presentations. - 6.
 Be a motivated, enthusiastic, organised self-starter; one who can work with a minimum of supervision but at the same time extract the benefits of an excellent research environment. - 7.
-Show an ability to work collaboratively in a laboratory environment, to supervise and educate junior coworkers, and take part in joint projects through co-operation and the exchange of information.
+Show an ability to work collaboratively in a laboratory environment, to supervise and educate junior co-workers, and take part in joint projects through co-operation and the exchange of information.